Types of Life Vests To Wear Kayaking

 The Onyx Adult Type 1 kayaking vest is a bright orange life jacket with reflective strips to ensure rescuers see you.
 The vest has two adjustable straps to fit securely on you and remain in place throughout your kayaking excursion.

-If you are going to kayak in white water or far from the coast, this life jacket is perfect for you.
+This life jacket is perfect if you are going to kayak in white water or far from the coast.
 While it may be a little bulkier than the other vests on this list, this vest is easy to use and will keep you safe.

 You know this kayaking vest is of the highest quality since the US Coast Guard has approved it.
 In this vest, the armholes are large for better kayaking, and the outer shell is made from 200 denier nylon with floatation foam on the inside.

 Its durability and lightweight make it ideal for kayaking trips of all lengths.
 The mesh on the shoulders and back of this vest provides good ventilation, so you will stay cool while kayaking.
 Its zip and adjustable straps fit securely on your body throughout your trip.

 The NRS Vapor PFD is an excellent kayak vest, as you can use it for relaxing paddles along a quiet river and paddling in white water, and it will keep you safe.
 You can adjust the straps on this vest to ensure the perfect fit.

 Designed from soft, lightweight foam, it has large armholes to ensure that you can move your arms freely while kayaking.
 Additionally, you can store a few small items in the large pocket of this vest.